 Internationally is a flat rate, $15 with a little extra for the bulky items like the knife rolls.

 If you've ordered something from my shop that's ready made, I'll ship it same or next day, depending on when I get the order.

 For custom orders, I write in the description on how long it usually takes.

 Please note however, it's a two man show.
-If a certain toddler contracts the latest daycare plague, and wipes out the whole house, production gets slow because there is nobody else to take over.
+If we are injured or If our toddler contracts the latest daycare plague and wipes out the whole house, production gets slow because there is nobody else to take over.